DocSavage/shellserver/README.md

 ## Approach

 There are a lot of nice HTML-based presentation tools out there.
-This is a simple tool that lets you separate your tool-specific HTML presentation files and a git repo with a web server and git submodules for each presentation tool library.
+The shellserver system cleanly separates your tool-specific HTML presentation files from a git repo with a web server and git submodules for presentation tool libraries.
+It should allow easy hacking on the server to allow proxying commands (e.g., using an embedded HTML terminal) to your shell.

 Author your presentation HTML file for a particular tool, e.g., reveal.js.
 Where you would use relative paths that call "css", "lib", and "js" directory files, add a "reveal.js/" prefix.
-Then run "shellserver --present=/dir/with/presentation.html" and surf to "localhost:6789/presentation.html" and you should be seeing your reveal.js presentation.
+Then run "shellserver --present=/dir/with/my_talk.html" and surf to "localhost:6789/my_talk.html" and you should be seeing your reveal.js presentation.
 (This assumes you are running shellserver from the working directory.
 If not, you can manually set the shellserver working directory using the --shellserver=/path/to/repo.)